smithy-lang/smithy/designs/enum-shapes.md

 Like enums, intEnums are considered open, meaning it is a backward compatible change to add new members.
 Previously generated clients MUST NOT fail when they encounter an unknown intEnum value.
-Client implementations SHOULD provide the capability of sending and receiving unknown intEnum values.
+Client implementations MUST provide the capability of sending and receiving unknown intEnum values.

 To facilitate this behavior, the intEnum type is a subclass of the integer